awsdocs/amazon-ecs-developer-guide/doc_source/instance-windows-connect.md

 # Connect to your container Windows instance<a name="instance-windows-connect"></a>

-To perform basic administrative tasks on your instance, such as updating or installing software or accessing diagnostic logs, connect to the instance using SSH\.
-To connect to your instance using SSH, your container instances must meet the following prerequisites:
+You can connect to your Windows instances to perform basic administrative tasks, such as installing or updating software or accessing diagnostic logs\.
+To connect to your instance using Remote Desktop Protocol \(RDP\), your Windows instance must meet the following prerequisites\.
-+ Amazon EC2 instances created from most Windows AMIs allow you to connect using Remote Desktop\.
-Remote Desktop uses the Remote Desktop Protocol \(RDP\) and allowss you to connect to and use your instance in the same way you use a computer sitting in front of you\.
++ Amazon EC2 instances created from most Windows AMIs allow you to connect using Remote Desktop Protocol \(RDP\)\.
+RDP allows you to connect to and use your instance in the same way you use a computer sitting in front of you\.
 It is available on most editions of Windows and available for Mac OS\.
-+ Your container instances must have been launched with a valid Amazon EC2 key pair\.
-Amazon ECS container instances have no password, and you use a key pair to log in using SSH\.
++ Your Windows instance must have been launched with a valid Amazon EC2 key pair\.
+Amazon EC2 instances have no password, you use a key pair for access over RDP\.
 If you did not specify a key pair when you launched your instance, there is no way to connect to the instance\.
-For more information, see [Launching an Amazon ECS Windows container instance](launch_window-container_instance.md)
+For more information, see [Launching an Amazon ECS Windows container instance](launch_window-container_instance.md)\.

-  \.
 + Ensure that the security group associated with your instance allows incoming RDP traffic \(port 3389\) from your IP address\.
-The default security group does not allow incoming RDP traffic by default\.
+The default security group doesn't allow incoming RDP traffic by default\.
 For more information, see [Authorize inbound traffic for your Windows instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/authorizing-access-to-an-instance.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ------
 #### [ New AWS Management Console ]